Composing AI Inference pipelines based on OSCAR services with Elyra in EGI Notebooks¶

 ID (optional): The identifier for the OSCAR service.

-Token file path: The location of the refresh token, if applicable.
+Token file path (optional): The location of the refresh token, if applicable.

 Once configured, you can execute workflows and use OSCAR nodes within your pipeline.